Efficient quantum readout-error mitigation for sparse measurement outcomes of near-term quantum devices: Conclusion

 \section{Conclusion \lowercase{}}

-The proposed QREM methods mitigate the readout error in $O(ns^2)$ time and $O(s)$ memory with $n$ qubits and $s$ shots through the post-processing on classical computers.
+The proposed QREM methods mitigate the readout error in $O(ns^2)$ time and $O(s)$ memory with $n$ qubits and $s$ shots through the postprocessing on classical computers.
 This means the proposed methods scale linearly to the number of finally measured qubits for fixed shot counts, which provides a scalable QREM tool for the current and near-future quantum devices with larger qubits.

-Experiments of GHZ states on IBM Quantum Brooklyn and numerical experiments of modified Grover algorithm support the advantage of the proposed QREM methods.
-The proposed QREM methods mitigate the expectation values of 65-qubit GHZ states on IBM Quantum Brooklyn with exact mitigation overhead while other existing QREM methods can only output the approximated mitigation overhead due to the increase of the computational complexity.
+The demonstrations of GME of GHZ states on IBM Quantum Brooklyn and the numerical simulations of modified Grover algorithm support the advantage of the proposed QREM methods.
+The proposed QREM methods mitigate the expectation values of 65-qubit GHZ states on IBM Quantum Brooklyn with exact mitigation overhead while other existing QREM methods can output only the approximated mitigation overhead due to the increase of the computational complexity.
 Using the proposed QREM methods, we also witnessed the 29-qubit multipartite entanglement of GHZ state on IBM Quantum Brooklyn with fidelity $0.506 \pm 0.008$.

 The numerical simulation on the modified Grover algorithm also supports the advantage of the proposed QREM methods.
 The estimation errors of target value $\theta$ under different readout noise levels on the 10-qubit system and 20-qubit system are investigated.
 In these settings, the proposed methods record the best accuracy among the recently proposed efficient QREM methods.
-Therefore, we can find effective applications of the proposed QREM method on such significant quantum algorithms that would be realizable in the near future.
+Therefore, we are likely to find effective applications of the proposed QREM method on such significant quantum algorithms that would be realizable in the near future.
 In addition, it can be conversely said that the proposed QREM methods provide a solution to run the modified Grover algorithm under readout noise, revealing the additional advantage of the modified Grover algorithm which is already tolerant to the depolarizing noise.

+\textit{Note added.}--- While completing this work, we became aware of a related paper, Ref.~\cite{nation2021}, which was developed independently and concurrently with ours.
+The independence and concurrency of our work are demonstrated by our prior conference presentations~\cite{aqis2021,sigqs03}.

 \onecolumngrid